JinleYe/online_store/backend/ReadMe.md

 ## Minimum Viable Product (MVP):
-For our MVP,v we wanted to create an API with full crud functionality with......classes:
+For our MVP, we wanted to create an API with full CRUD functionality with 7x classes:
 -
 -
 -
+-
+-
+-
+-

 ## Extensions:
-For our extension, we wanted to........

-We also wanted to expand on this further and challenge ourselves with the following extensions:
+For our extension, we wanted to expand on the MVP and challenge ourselves with the following extensions:
 -
 -
 -
 -

 ## Plain Old Java Objects (POJOs):